 You report gains and losses on IRS Form 4797, which means those gains and losses travel outside of the business income and expense categories and thus have no effect on self-employment taxes.

 Now you have the basic rules.
-In general, at this time of year we suspect you are looking for vehicle loss deductions, so that’s where we will look.
+In general, at this time of year we suspect you are looking for tax deductions that may come from your vehicle loss deductions, so that’s where we will look.